Uniforms of the Royal Air Force: Initial uniform

 With the establishment of the Royal Air Force as an independent service on 1 April 1918, orders were issued detailing new uniform patterns.
 Major General Mark Kerr designed the first officer uniform which was largely pale blue with gold braid trimmings.
 Additionally, the Royal Flying Corps' use of khaki was continued.
 It has been suggested that the pale blue colour was adopted as the cloth had been intended for use by the Imperial Russian Cavalry and, following their disbandment after the Bolshevik Revolution it became available at low cost.
 As it was the responsibility of officers to buy their own uniforms, a wearing-out period for old uniforms was allowed and the change-over to the air force uniform was slow.

 The 'wearing out' period also applied to other ranks.
 Former members of the Royal Flying Corps and the Royal Naval Air Service continued to wear their old uniforms.
 New recruits into the newly formed Royal Air Force were often issued with the dark khaki Army Pattern General Service Tunic.
 Later in 1918 a belted khaki uniform was adopted for other ranks, and it was these tunics that first carried the RAF eagle badges on each shoulder.

 The pale blue colour for officers' uniforms was unpopular and impractical and John Slessor who was later promoted to Marshal of the RAF described it as "a nasty pale blue with a lot of gold over it, which brought irresistibly to mind a vision of the gentlemen who stands outside the cinema".
 A little over a year after its introduction, the pale blue colour was discontinued.
 On 15 September 1919, Air Ministry Order 1049 replaced it with the blue-grey colour which has remained in use to this day.
 The khaki uniform continued to be worn until 1924 when it too was replaced by a blue-grey colour.

 War service dress

-War service dress, also known as battle dress, was introduced in 1940 as a blue/grey version of the British Army's battle dress.
+War service dress, also known as battle dress, was introduced in 1940 as a blue/grey version of the British Army's Battledress.
 Initially, war service dress was only worn by air crew.
 However, in 1943, its use was authorised for all ranks and trades.
 War service dress continued to be worn after the end of World War II.
 It was significantly altered in 1948 and not phased out until 1976.